Fatal Frame: Mask of the Lunar Eclipse: Release

-Prior to any Western release, the game was commonly dubbed "Fatal Frame / Project Zero IV" or "Fatal Frame / Project Zero: Mask of the Lunar Eclipse" by journalists.
-A Western release was eventually announced in September 2022.
-Released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, this version is a remaster that includes updated graphics and new unlockable costumes.
+Prior to Western release, the game was commonly dubbed "Fatal Frame / Project Zero IV" or "Fatal Frame / Project Zero: Mask of the Lunar Eclipse" by journalists.
+A Western release was eventually announced in September 2022 by Koei Tecmo for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. This version is a remaster that includes updated graphics and new unlockable costumes.
 As with earlier releases, the game was given the title Fatal Frame in North America, and Project Zero in Europe.
-The remaster and worldwide release was inspired by the success of a remaster of the fifth Fatal Frame title Maiden of Black Water in 2021.
-The game was released on March 9, 2023; worldwide the game was released as a digital exclusive, while in Japan the PS4 and Switch versions received a physical and digital release.
-The release included a standard edition, and a Digital Deluxe Edition which included a digital artbook and soundtrack.
-Pre-orders include in-game costumes, while another in-game item is unlocked if players have save data from Maiden of Black Water.
-Details on its localized settings and characters were released in December 2022.
+The remaster and worldwide release were inspired by the success of a remaster of the fifth Fatal Frame title, Maiden of Black Water in 2021.
+The game was released on March 9, 2023; in Japan the PS4 and Switch versions received both physical and digital releases, while the game was released as a digital exclusive in the rest of the world.
+The game was available as both a standard edition and a Digital Deluxe Edition including a digital artbook and soundtrack.
+Pre-order bonuses included in-game costumes, while another in-game accessory was unlocked if a save from Maiden of Black Water was detected.
+Details on the localized settings and characters were released in December 2022.